 NB 2.
-Minor movements of functions between Directorates means the budgets for Children's and Regeneration slightly differ
+Minor movements of functions between Directorates means the budgets for Children's and Regeneration slightly differ between this and the Budget Monitoring report

 - 3.10 Table 6 above shows that there have been some changes to the original 2023/24 budget that have been agreed in-year and provides better comparative information for future years budgets.
 There are two changes which are as follows: - There was a draw down from the budget smoothing reserve of £5.312m that was used to fund prior year losses in Slough Childrens First and was agreed at the cabinet meeting in September 2023 - Grant expenditure and income of £7.8m had to be reflected in both the funding and service expenditure lines and these had not been included in the original budget.